YisongZou/SallyStash-Game/README.md

 # Sally Stash Game

-For this assignment I created the different versions of a children’s game designed to encourage logic, strategy, and critical thinking as well as teach them the difference between rows and columns.
+For this project I created the different versions of a children’s game designed to encourage logic, strategy, and critical thinking as well as teach them the difference between rows and columns.
 The game, Sally’s Stash, has two players hiding different colored stacks of gold for the squirrel and then